logo

 North Dakota State University

 North Dakota State University (NDSU) offers a Master of Science (MS) and a Master of Education (M.Ed.) in Clinical Mental Health Counseling and School Counseling, which are both accredited by CACREP.
 Each version of the degree requires core counseling coursework (with courses such as Counseling Across the Lifespan; Assessment Techniques; and Professional Orientation and Ethics); advanced coursework in the area of specialization; as well as 100 hours of practicum and 600 hours of internship.
 The MS degree requires students to complete a master’s research thesis, while the M.Ed. degree requires 300 additional hours of supervised internship.
 The 60-credit Clinical Mental Health Counseling degree introduces students to the theories and models of mental health assessment, diagnosis, and counseling.
 It meets North Dakota’s coursework requirements for the Licensed Professional Counselor (LPC) and Licensed Professional Clinical Counselor (LPCC) credentials.
-In the 48-credit School Counseling degree, students learn how to provide age-appropriate counseling in K-12 settings and will meet state requirements to become a school counselor upon completion of the program.
+In the 60-credit School Counseling degree, students learn how to provide age-appropriate counseling in K-12 settings and will meet state requirements to become school counselors upon completion of the program.
 New students begin the School Counseling program in the summer term, while students can begin the Clinical Mental Health Counseling program in the summer or the fall term.
 NDSU also offers a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision.
 This advanced degree prepares students for leadership, research, and teaching careers in counseling.

 University of North Dakota